jcranky/talks/2016/09/scala-word-recap-at-zalando.md

 ## Martin Odersky: "Compiler as an in-memory database"
 _or something like that..._

-## apparently was not the first time this talk was given
+## not the first time this talk was given
 _you should be able to find it around_

 ## about the dotty compiler inner works